markwkiehl/blynk_blueprint_asset_tracking/README.md

 Use the 'Blynk Aasset Tracking' Blueprint by navigating in the Blynk.Console to 'Templates -> BLUEPRINTS -> BLUEPRINT -> Use Blueprint'. &nbsp; Choose the 'Activate first device' option. &nbsp; This will generate and show a AuthToken. &nbsp; Copy the AuthToken and keep it in a safe place, and then use it in the next section to update "BLYNK_AUTH_TOKEN" within the sketch  [blynk_blueprint_asset_tracking.ino](https://raw.githubusercontent.com/markwkiehl/blynk_blueprint_asset_tracking/38192cabe4122f59c3fe6956038b1a33c015e4b6/blynk_blueprint_asset_tracking.ino).

 ## Firmware
-Cellular communication between the hardware and Blynk will utilize the [Blynk HTTPs API](https://docs.blynk.io/en/blynk.cloud/https-api-overview) to minimize cellular data usage. &nbsp; The Particle Boron cellular IoT device will publish a JSON string to the Particle Cloud, referencing a Particle webhook. &nbsp; The webhook reformats the data, and then sends it to the Blynk Cloud via an HTTP GET, updating the Blynk datastreams.
+Cellular communication between the hardware and Blynk will utilize the [Blynk HTTPs API](https://docs.blynk.io/en/blynk.cloud/https-api-overview) to minimize cellular data usage. &nbsp; The Blynk library is not used nor needed.
+The Particle Boron cellular IoT device will publish a JSON string to the Particle Cloud, referencing a Particle webhook. &nbsp; The webhook reformats the data, and then sends it to the Blynk Cloud via an HTTP GET, updating the Blynk datastreams.

 Open the sketch [blynk_blueprint_asset_tracking.ino](https://raw.githubusercontent.com/markwkiehl/blynk_blueprint_asset_tracking/38192cabe4122f59c3fe6956038b1a33c015e4b6/blynk_blueprint_asset_tracking.ino) from this repository in [Workbench](https://www.particle.io/workbench/) or other IDE. &nbsp; Install the library "Adafruit_GPS" as noted in the sketch.